stefaneidelloth/treezjs/doc/atoms/result/probe/sweepProbe.md

 #### Sweep output

-The SeepOutput atom, representing the output of a Sweep study.
+The SweepOutput atom, representing the output of a Sweep study.

 #### First probe table